obsidiansystems/ledger-app-nervos/README.md

 # Installing Ledger App from Release

-Please download `.hex` files from the from the [releases](https://github.com/obsidiansystems/ledger-app-nervos/releases) page of this repo.
-The following sections describe how to install them, including acquiring other tools from the Ledger project.
+Please download `nano-s-release.tar.gz` files from the from the [releases](https://github.com/obsidiansystems/ledger-app-nervos/releases) page of this repo, which contains a pre-compiled app or `.hex` file ready to install on the Ledger.
+The following sections describe how to install it, including acquiring other tools from the Ledger project.

 ## Installing BOLOS Python Loader